haxzie/instagram-live-streamer/README.md

 ## Download

+Head over to the [downloads section of the website](https://ig-live.netlify.app/downloads)
-> NOTE: Due to privacy concerns and due to Instagram's terms of services we are not able to provide you with any distributables.
-If you like the project, you can use the code and build it for yourself using the below commands.
+> NOTE: Due to privacy concerns and due to Instagram's terms of services we are providing the app by removing all the branding of Instagram.
+We do not encourage you to redistribute the application due to this.

 ## Building the packages
 Clone the project into your local machine and install the dependencies.
 Make sure you have latest version of Node, NPM and Python installed.